Improving the Trade App

 Solution

-We redesigned the UI with strict layout constraints — all existing features and functionality had to remain unchanged.
+I redesigned the UI with strict layout constraints — all existing features and functionality had to remain unchanged.
 The improvements focused entirely on visual clarity and task prioritisation:

 Reordered cards based on real-world task frequency